The views expressed by the host on this show, documented to be almost always right.

 And they're really threatened by this.

-They're even having fake Tea Party candidates show up in the in Nevada, but they are going to bring out all the stops to uh to try to save uh Dingy Harry.
+But they are going to bring out all the stops to try to save Dingy Harry.

 And the same thing will probably happen this time around.

-Uh these guys come from moderate to even conservative states.
+These guys come from moderate to even conservative states.

 They end up as leaders of the Democrat Party.

-They start promoting a leftist agenda that uh has nothing in common with the people that elected them.
+They start promoting a leftist agenda that has nothing in common with the people that elected them.

-And then when it comes time for re-election campaign, then they go back home and they start sounding uh totally different, singing a different song, ignoring the legislation they've sponsored, the things that they have said, uh the agenda items that they have pushed, such as health care and all these other things.
+And then when it comes time for re-election campaign, then they go back home and they start sounding totally different, singing a different song, ignoring the legislation they've sponsored, the things that they have said, the agenda items that they have pushed, such as health care and all these other things.

-And in the old days, uh they could get away with it because there was no competing media.
+And in the old days, they could get away with it because there was no competing media.

 I've just got a gift.